 Family Law provides a platform for debate for all the important topics, from divorce and care proceedings to transparency and access to justice.
 If you would like to contribute please email ...

-The programme, unveiled by the Department for Education (DfE) on 16 January 2026, is intended to address long-standing concerns about inconsistency in SEND training across the education workforce and ...
+The programme, unveiled by the Department for Education (DfE) on 16 January 2026, is intended to address long-standing ...

 A new report from the Public Accounts Committee (PAC) has identified serious and persistent failures within England’s ...